secured lock Secured with SHA-256 Encryption

 What are the penalties for driving without insurance in Minnesota?

 If it’s your first or second offense, you can be fined up to $1,000 with a minimum fine of $200.
-Your driving privilege, including driver’s license, car registration, and license plates, can be suspended for up to 30 days.
+Your driving privileges, including driver’s license, car registration, and license plates, can be suspended for up to 30 days.

 However, if it is your third offense, the penalties are harsher.
-You may have to pay a fine up to $3,000 and lose your driving privileges for up to a year.
+You may have to pay a fine of up to $3,000 and lose your driving privileges for up to a year.

 Free Auto Insurance Comparison